hitblast/defaults-rs/README.md

 ## Key Features

-- Use it as a **direct replacement** for `defaults` without hassle.
+- Use as an alternative to `defaults` without hassle.
 - Read, write, delete, rename, import/export, and inspect preferences using the built-in **async Rust API**.
-- Supports user and global **domains**, or any plist **file path**.
+- Supports user/global/path domains.
 - Supports **all plist value types** (int, float, bool, string, arrays, dictionaries).
-- Pretty-prints plist data close to the original `defaults` format.
+- Pretty-printing and better logging than the original tool.
-- Handles both binary and XML plist files transparently.
-- Extensible.
+- Dynamically chooses between XML and binary PLIST data formats.

+> [!WARNING]
+> Some specs might not be applicable (e.g. adding to dict) currently for the CLI side, so the API side is exposed fully for proper extensibility.

 ## Installation